One small thing changed my B2B marketing work in a big way.

 Commissions were on the line.
 And we made sure the reps wouldn't make less money testing this new approach.

-But first, needed to unlearn the habits of qualifying people.
+But first, we needed to unlearn the habits of qualifying people.

 It was wasn’t easy.